 Other findings on how time is spent on weekdays are shown in the table below,

 Traveling Reading Movies Family 2005 4% 20% 15% 45% 2010 6% 19% 20% 28%

 Few items are not very clear.
 Wonder how people are able to spend more time on hobbies on weekdays, is spending time in traffic jams a hobby?
-Notable changes are on internet (justifiable in my unbiased opinion!) and movies (thanks to DTH, IPL etc).
+Notable changes are on the internet (justifiable in my unbiased opinion!) and movies (thanks to DTH, IPL etc).

 The worrisome figure is the “family” column.
 People are spending far less time on family.
 When both parents work I see the child taking a beating (on in physical sense).
 Nobody has time to spend with the kid on their studies or non-electronic games (board games).
-Parents are not doing it intentionally but work pressures leaves very little time for family.
+Parents are not doing it intentionally but work pressures leave very little time for family.

 The one that worries me the most is our parents (elders).
 So many parents are seen helpless because nobody has time to take care of them, no wonder old age home business is going to boom in India.